 Overweight and obese people, on average, do not live as long as people who stay at a healthy body weight throughout their lives.

 Not only are more adults overweight or obese, but more children are, too.
-Among children and teens, about 17% are now obese.
-This number is about 3 times higher than it was a few decades ago, although it has leveled off in recent years.
+Among children and teens, about 20% are now obese.
+This number is much higher than it was a few decades ago, although it has leveled off in recent years.

 Some of the same health problems affecting obese adults can also affect obese children.
 These include heart disease risk factors such as high cholesterol levels and high blood pressure, as well as asthma, sleep apnea, type 2 diabetes, muscle and joint problems, and liver disease.
-Obese children and teens are also at higher risk for social and psychological problems, such as discrimination and poor self-esteem.
+Obese children and teens are also at higher risk for anxiety, depression, and social and psychological problems, such as being bullied and having poor self-esteem.

 Overweight and obese children and teens are more likely to have weight problems as adults, too.